patrikja/autosar/prolog/tool/README.md

+2015-06-03: Experimenting with a "functional prolog" syntax

+  semantics.fpl is an attempt at back-porting semantics.pl to a language where functional patterns can be used as in mercury or curry.
+It might be better to just use mercury or curry directly, but that would mean a complete rewrite so I'll try to start easy.

+2016-05-26:

 As an attempt to keep the semantics in Prolog syntax but still enable a more paper-readable form I have started writing a converter from ProLog (perhaps extended with some layout) to LaTeX.
 As a side-effect